10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 #### Input Validation and Sanitization

 To validate is to ensure the data you've requested of the user matches what they've submitted.
-There are several core methods you can use for input validation; usage obviously depends on the type of fields you'd like to validate.
+Sanitization is a broader approach ensuring data conforms to certain standards such as an integer or HTML-less text.
+The difference between validating and sanitizing data can be subtle at times and context dependant.
+Validation is always preferred to sanitization.
 Any non-static data that is stored in the database must be validated or sanitized.
 Not doing so can result in creating potential security vulnerabilities.

+WordPress has a number of [validation and sanitization functions built-in](http://codex.wordpress.org/Validating_Sanitizing_and_Escaping_User_Data#Validating:_Checking_User_Input).
+Sometimes it can be confusing as to which is the most appropriate for a given situation.
+Sometimes it's even appropriate for us to write our own sanitization and validation methods.

-For example, let's validate an integer we are storing in post meta:
+Let's validate an integer we are storing in post meta:

 ```php
 <?php